-This is a post by guest author Carol Martin.
-Carol was asked to contribute to our business aviation blog because of her expertise in animal safety and care as it relates to business aircraft operations.
+This is a post by guest author Carol Martin of Sit ‘n’ Stay Global, LLC.
+Carol was asked to contribute to our business aviation blog because of her expertise as a flight attendant with a specialization in animal safety and care as it relates to business aircraft operations.
 Any thoughts expressed below are entirely Carol’s and do not necessarily reflect the views of Universal Weather and Aviation, Inc.

 When you see on your briefing that there will be a pet on your flight, what kinds of thoughts go through your head?
 Do you make special preparations?
 Do you run through the special training and regulations for pets on board?
 Probably not, because even though more and more clients are choosing to fly private with their pet family members, and some choose general aviation specifically for that reason, there are no regulations specifying how we handle these family members.
 Make no mistake about it, the clients who bring their pets on board think of them as family members, so why do we simply “hope for the best” when it comes to their safety?
 Most safety training courses advise that we tuck them under a table or in the lav to limit movement in the event of turbulence or for takeoff and landing.
 Would you feel comfortable giving that advice to a family who boards with a baby?
 Pet passengers are a lot like babies.
 Nothing we have on board fits them and none of our safety procedures for adults really work for them.
 We’ve adapted for babies, why not for pets?
 In case that sounds crazy to you, consider this: We have procedures and regulations to stow all carry-on luggage and catering equipment for turbulence, takeoff, and landing.
 There are no enforceable regulations requiring the restraint of pets on board.
 That means we may now have an upwards of 90-pounds projectile in the cabin that could injure passengers or crew.
 It is time to have a serious discussion about safety protocols for pets flying in the cabin.